Christopher Koch

-Christopher John Koch AO (16 July 1932 – 23 September 2013) was an Australian novelist, known for his 1978 novel The Year of Living Dangerously, which was adapted into an award-winning film.
-He twice won the Miles Franklin Award (for The Doubleman in 1985, and for Highways to a War in 1996).
+Christopher John Koch AO (16 July 1932 – 23 September 2013) was an Australian novelist, known for his 1978 novel The Year of Living Dangerously, which was adapted into an Academy Award-winning film by the same name for which he co-wrote the screenplay.
+He twice won the Miles Franklin Award (for The Doubleman in 1985 and Highways to a War in 1996).
 In 1995, he was made an Officer of the Order of Australia for his contribution to Australian literature, and was awarded an honorary Doctor of Letters from his alma mater, the University of Tasmania, in 1990.

 Early life and education

 Koch was born in Hobart, Tasmania, in 1932.
-He was educated at Clemes College, St Virgil's College, Hobart High School and at the University of Tasmania.
-After graduating with a Bachelor of Arts with Honours in 1954, he joined the Australian Broadcasting Commission (ABC) as a cadet journalist.
-He left Hobart to travel in south Asia and Europe, and ended up in London where he worked for several years.
+He was educated at Clemes College, St Virgil's College, and Hobart High School and later attended the University of Tasmania.
+Koch's admission to the university was controversial, with the professorial board refusing to admit him as he had not matriculated with a mathematics subject; however, this refusal was overridden by the chancellor, John Morris, who was then accused of excessive intervention.
+After graduating with a Bachelor of Arts with Honours in 1954, Koch joined the Australian Broadcasting Commission (ABC) as a cadet journalist.
+He left Hobart to travel in South Asia and Europe, and ended up in London, where he worked for several years.
 He returned to Australia to avoid national service in the British Army.